leoisl/paper_pandora2020_analyses/README.md

 * Truth Probe Recall (`TPR`, referenced as `recall_wrt_truth_probes` in the files) would be `number of alleles found / number of total alleles = (2+2+5)/(2+10+20) = 0.28`.
-The main issue with `TPR` is that core variants contribute to a lot more alleles, and thus weight, in the recall calculation than rare variants, for example, if we are in a panel with 20 genomes, one core variant can have the same weight as 10 rare variants.
+The main issue with `TPR` is that core variants contribute to a lot more alleles, and thus weight, in the recall calculation than rare variants.
+For example, if we are in a panel with 20 genomes, one core variant can have the same weight as 10 rare variants.
 This means that our recall measurement is biased towards tools that recover core variants well.
-To deal with this bias, we have two other measures
+For this reason, this measurement is not considered in the paper.
+To deal with this bias, we have two other measures.

 * Pan-Variant Recall (`PVR`, referenced as `recall_wrt_variants_where_all_allele_seqs_were_found` in the files) would be:
 `(1 + 1 + 0) / 3 = 0.66` - i.e. score a `1` if both allele are found, irrespective of how often, and `0` otherwise.